XAVDAVIS/Marvel-Search-Engine/README.md

 # Superhero Search Engine

 ## Description
- A web app that provides questions to a user based on the Marvel Cinematic Universe movies
+ A web app that provides a user with information based on any Superhero they input.

 ## Technologies that were used
 - HTML5